oracle-livelabs/oci/oci-landing-zones/intro/intro.md

 ## Network Overview

 The network module includes two main Functional Modules, the first will deploy a type of network called "Hub & Spoke" (H&P) that will allow the various workloads to interconnect with each other.
 The second one called "Network Extension Module" will extend connectivity with the on-premises network as well using the H&P created previously.
-By default, the ESBLZ v2.0 will deploy the H&P module within the " L2 - OCI-ELZ-<Environment Name>".
+By default, the OELZ will deploy the H&P module within the " L2 - OCI-ELZ-<Environment Name>".
 Also, the Network Extension Module will be an optional module and it will only be allowed to be deployed in the production environment.
 As a result, it will be shared between the two environments prod and non-prod.
 The main components that the Hub module will have been as follows:

 - A VCN which will host the different subnets of the HUB deployed in the L4 - Network compartment